About the Guild Theater

 The Guild Theater is the only remaining theater of the numerous early 20th century motion picture houses for which Oak Park was once known.
 Designed and financed by Joseph Lewis and completed in 1915, it was the largest of three theaters on 35th Street in Oak Park at that time.
 Originally called the Victor Theater, the building’s structure reflected the influence of the Moorish Revival on theaters of that era.

-For many decades, the Guild Theater was a premiere entertainment destination and in its earliest days played host to vaudeville shows.
+For many decades, the Guild Theater was a premier entertainment destination and in its earliest days played host to vaudeville shows.
 The theater eventually fell into a state of disrepair and remained vacant for many years.
-St. HOPE has updated and restored the Guild Theater and currently showcases film, lectures and live performances.
+St. HOPE has updated and restored the Guild Theater in 2003 and currently showcases film, lectures and live performances.